wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

    - :math:`f(z_k) = \frac{1}{1 + exp(-z_k)}` for logit-normal :math:`\theta_k` (sigmoid is the inverse logit).

-Data for both examples can be generated with custom parameters using the script `_model/[example name]/generate_data.py` (please change the parameters in the script).
+Data for both examples can be generated with custom parameters using the scripts `_model/[example name]/generate_data.py`.
+They must be run from their subdirectory.
+Change the parameters in the script to generate different examples.
 This will also write more detailed information about the example into `_model/[example name]/data_[name]_info.txt`.
 Please refer to this for an estimate how difficult the generated data will be to fit - it generates a number of proxies for the optimizers.
 These can be compared to the true / original parameter values.
 For example,